Cyber-Sam33/natter/README.md

   <img src="https://github.com/Cyber-Sam33/natter/blob/main/docs/chat-page-user-greeting-and-new-user-brodcast.png">
 </p>

-## More Features Shown in Gif Below

-- Last 20 messages stored in Database to make Axios request for the last twenty messages / tracks and updates continuously so always up to date in real-time.

 - Swear word detection blocks profanity with asterixes, creating a safe space for all.
 You can exclude any words you like.
-In the gif below we've added 'potato' to the list to illustrate further.

-- Mental Health Break timer scheduled in real-time using Scheduler - Toaster message every hour
+- 'Mental Health Break' alert activated in real-time using Node-Schedule.

-- Scroll bar automatically scrolls to the current message

 ## Dependencies